-Self-employed audio engineer – Studio Real Talk
+Self-employed as an Audio Engineer - Studio Real Talk

 In this series, I share short, honest insights into my daily life as a freelance audio engineer.
 "Studio Real Talk" is intentionally not a tutorial format, but rather a 60-second perspective on what really happens behind the scenes of mixing, mastering, and client projects: responsibility, communication, managing expectations, and the many tasks that are only indirectly related to music.